 Fairness in SA

 Harksen v Lane NO & Others 1997 (11) BCLR 1489 (CC): To address past inequalities, the right to equality, entrenched in section 9 of the Constitution, has been held to reflect a “substantive” conception of equality as opposed to a “formal” conception of equality.

 In other words, in certain defined circumstances an organ of the state is allowed to treat private contracting parties differently.

 Example: The wide publicity of government contracts may therefore not be enough; there may still be contractors who have difficulty understanding the precise needs of the organ of the state.
 Briefing sessions may, for example, be held.
 Procurement may also be a policy tool for reform and development and eradication of past unfair discriminatory policies and practices.

 Constitutional principle: Fairness and equity

-Equity calls for an individualised application of legal norms that normally tend to operate generally and it helps ensure that these norms cater for the singular demands of dissimilar concrete situations.
+Equity calls for an individualized application of legal norms that normally tend to operate generally and it helps ensure that these norms cater to the singular demands of dissimilar concrete situations.

 Constitutional principle: Transparency

 The notion of transparency or openness is of the utmost importance in South African Law.
 One of the objectives of the South African Constitution is to lay the foundations for a democratic and open society.
 Transparency or openness is one of the core values of South Africa as a democratic state.